StackExchange/StackExchange.Redis/Logging.md

 The `-ERR` message is not a problem - that's normal and simply indicates that this is not a redis cluster; however, the final pair is an `ECHO` request, for which the corresponding response was invalid.
 This information is useful for finding out what happened.

+Emphasis: this API is not intended for common/frequent usage; it is intended only to assist validating the underlying RESP stream.